What does "DOPL" stand for?

 Am I required to submit official transcripts, or can I submit copies?

 DOPL will not accept copies of transcripts.
 You must submit official copies from your college or university which indicate the degree earned, if applicable.
+Transcripts are considered “official” when they are sent directly from the school to DOPL or sealed in an envelope bearing the school’s stamp/seal on the envelope flap.

 If I choose to withdraw my application will you refund the fees I paid?